ESGF/esgf-pyclient/docs/concepts.rst

-fields       SearchContext     Set in constructor replica      SearchContext     Set in constructor type         SearchContext     Create contexts with the right type using :meth:`ResultSet.file_context`, etc. from         SearchContext     Not implemented yet.
-Placeholder name "from_timestamp" to           SearchContext     Not implemented yet.
-Placeholder name "to_timestamp" fields       n/a               Managed internally format       n/a               Managed internally id           n/a               Managed internally
+fields       SearchContext     Set in constructor replica      SearchContext     Set in constructor type         SearchContext     Create contexts with the right type using :meth:`ResultSet.file_context`, etc. from         SearchContext     Set in constructor.
+Use "from_timestamp" in the context API. to           SearchContext     Set in constructor.
+Use "to_timestamp" in the context API. fields       n/a               Managed internally format       n/a               Managed internally id           n/a               Managed internally
 ===========  ================  ===================================================================================================

+Temporal keywords
+'''''''''''''''''

+Temporal keywords are supported for Dataset search.
+The terms "from_timestamp" and "to_timestamp" should be used with values following the format "YYYY-MM-DDThh:mm:ssZ".

-Temporal / Spatial keywords
+Spatial keywords
-'''''''''''''''''''''''''''
+''''''''''''''''

-Temporal and spatial keywords are not yet supported by :mod:`pyesgf.search` however the API does have placeholders for these keywords anticipating future implementation:
+Spatial keywords are not yet supported by :mod:`pyesgf.search` however the API does have placeholders for these keywords anticipating future implementation:

 Facet keywords
 ''''''''''''''